 If we are able to practice empathy consistently and with the right intention, is it possible to reach compassion for our users?

 This is my challenge to myself as a mindful designer and human and the challenge I would like to extend to you all.

 Share your mindful design ideas with us on Twitter #mindfuldesign @designerupco.
-Let's spread the word and the work of empathy and push towards being more compassionate makers.
+Let's spread the word and the work of empathy and push towards becoming more compassionate makers.